billynewport/datasurface/docs/yellow_dp/MVP_DataTransformers.md

 This may seem like a lot of work but being fined a billion dollars for mistakes isn't fun either.
 Some organizations can specify policies which relax the situation but this implementation encourages collaboration and communication between the DataTransformer owner and the consumers.
 It's important for data producers to know that once they publish data and other people use it then they are responsible for it for as long as those consumers use it (including retention periods).
 This awareness is key so teams cannot say they didn't realize their data was being used for critical reporting.

-TODO: I may allow a producer approval where Workspaces cannot use a datastore/dataset sink in a Workspace unless the data producer has previously approved it.
-This would be like workspacedataplatform assignments.
-A json file named after the Datastore which has a list of Workspaces/DSGs approved to use it.
-This would mean the workflow would be:

-1. Consumer Workspace tries to add a datastore/dataset sink to a Workspace and on commit, the actiona handler block it as unapproved by producer.
-2. The consumer discusses with the producer and the producer approves it by adding the consumer Workspace/DSG to the json file for the datastore.
-3. The consumer commits the change and the action handler allows it.

 ## How this works in YellowDataPlatform

 YellowDataPlatform, for now, uses the merge store database for everything, all staging and merge tables, workspace views and DataTransformer output tables.
 Workspaces must use the data container DataPlatformManagedDataContainer.
 This is a special data container which means the Workspace is placed on a DataContainer by the DataPlatform and not the consumer.
 YellowDataPlatform will always use the merge data container for these Workspaces.